NRLMMD-GEOIPS/geoips/docs/dev/order_based_procflow.rst

 The GeoIPS Order-Based Procflow (OBP) implements a computational workflow based on the ETCVO sequence: Extract, Transform, Compute, Visualize, and Output.
-Unlike the existing procflows, which lack a well-defined computational sequence and often operate as black boxes, OBP offers the following key advantages:
+OBP offers the following key advantages over other procflows:

 * **user-defined order of steps:** allows users to specify the exact sequence of processing steps.
-* **flexible number of step repetitions:** supports repeating specific steps such as Algorithm as needed for a specific product.
+* **flexible number of step repetitions:** supports repeating specific steps such as multiple algorithm plugins as needed for a specific product.
 * **pydantic validation for better error control:** uses Pydantic validation for comprehensive error checking and input validation.
-* **scalable architecture allowing more steps as needed:** accomodates additional steps enabling more complex product processing workflows.
+* **scalable architecture :** accomodates additional steps enabling more complex product processing workflows.

-The OBP workflow consists of sequence of user-defined plugin operations which are also referred as steps.
-These plugin operations or steps are defined in a YAML format within a product definition file and are validated using `Pydantic <https://docs.pydantic.dev/latest/>`_.
+The OBP workflow consists of sequence of user-defined plugin operations.
+The top-level plugins are those that can be used as steps in the OBP and at minimum include readers, algorithms, Interpolators, and output fomatters.

-The most common steps (not limited to) in OBP within GeoIPS are:

-* Reader
-* Algorithm
-* Interpolator
-* Output_formatter

-The top-level plugins such as Reader, Algorithm, Interpolators, and Output formatter are those that can act as steps in OBP.
 Each step can also take other valid plugins as arguments.
 For instance, the Output Formatter step accepts two additional plugins viz, colormapper, and filename_formatter, as arguments for enhanced customization.

+These plugin operations or steps are defined in a YAML format within a product definition file and are validated using `Pydantic <https://docs.pydantic.dev/latest/>`_.

 Syntax of a Step Definition in OBP:
 -----------------------------------
-Each step is defined in the following YAML format:

 .. code-block:: python